What is Hospice Care?

 Many people wish to spend their final days at home, not in a hospital or assisted living facility.
 To do that, they need an increasing amount of medical care as they approach their time to pass.
 While some care may be provided by Health care services and supplies a doctor decides you may receive in your home under a plan of care established by your doctor.
 Medicare only covers home health care on a limited basis as ordered... aides, there’s some care only those with medical experience and knowledge can provide.
 The combination of care from home health aides and nurses is what creates hospice care at home.

 Medicare covers almost all aspects of hospice care.
 In fact, there’s very little cost to patients, so as long as you use a Medicare-approved hospice program.
-To qualify, you must be eligible for Medicare Part A and your doctor must certify that you are terminally ill and have six months or less to live.
+To qualify, you must be eligible for Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.... and your doctor must certify that you are terminally ill and have six months or less to live.
 These are your costs if you have Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage....:

 - You pay nothing for care.